 Craig Johnson, the man who wrote the Longmire books, had much to say on how the show ended.

-He believed A&E canceled the show because it wanted to own and produce all the shows it aired.
+He believed A&E (Arts & Entertainment) canceled the show because it wanted to own and produce all the shows it aired.
 So there’s that.

 According to Johnson, network executives were trying to strong-arm Warner Brothers into selling them “Longmire.”
 He believes that when that didn’t work, they canceled the show.